Kunjal1999/Music-Genre-Recognizer/README.md

 ## CNN-RNN Parallel
 The [CNN-RNN_parallel](https://github.com/Saif807380/Music-Genre-Classifier/blob/master/CNN-RNN_parallel.ipynb) notebook uses the compressed spectograms to build a a parallel CNN-RNN model in Keras.

-## ML Models and F1 Scores on Features dataset
+## ML Models and Accuracies on Features dataset
-* Random Forest Classifier - 61
+* Random Forest Classifier - 61%
-* KNN - 55
+* KNN - 55%
-* SVM - 42
+* SVM - 42%

 ## Installation
 You can install the necessary python libraries post creating a virtual environment or globally by